FOR IMMEDIATE RELEASE

 Carefor has been providing care to the people of Eastern Ontario since 1897.
 Today, Carefor offers over 35 different services to seniors and people living with disabilities in Ottawa, Pembroke-Renfrew County and the Eastern Counties including in-home nursing and personal support services as well as community support services, a hospice in Cornwall and three retirement homes.

 Carefor’s focus is to offer care, compassion and community to local, vulnerable seniors.
-Our services offer seniors choice through a holistic suite of services which help them continue to live at home as long as possible.
+Our services offer seniors choice through a holistic basket of services that helps them continue to live at home as long as possible.
 Learn more at carefor.ca.

 For more information, contact: